Audiology and Speech Language Pathology (ASLP)

 • School-based and early intervention therapists

-• Industrial audiologists and professionals in hearing technology
+• Industrial audiologists and professionals in hearing technology industries

-• Cochlear implant and AVT specialists
+• Cochlear implant and Auditory-Verbal Therapy specialists

-• Academicians and clinical educators
+• Academicians, researchers, and clinical educators

 Research Opportunities